DonggeJia/LDPMLab/README.md

 - Specially for:
     - Realistic meso-scale simulation of mechanical failure of particle-reinforced materials, such as concrete, shale, masonry, cementicious composites, granular rocks, polymers, etc.
     - Meso-scale mass transport simulation in damaged or non-damaged particle-reinforced materials
-    - Interective multiphysics simulation of particle-reinforced materials with bar reinforcement
+    - Interective multiphysics simulation of particle-reinforced materials with reinforcing bars
     - Both static and dynamic loading conditions and transport boundaries are applicable
     - Advanced customizable nonlinear meso-scale constitutive laws for element-wise mechanical response and mass transportation
 - More efficient sustitute for FEM in simulating non-soft materials: